-Net Change in Fund Balances - Total Governmental Funds S 138,545 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Total Governmental Funds (\$719,757) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays exceeds depreciation expense in the current period.
-Current year depreciation (1,241) Long-term proceeds from the governments provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
-(130,613) Repayment of long-term loan principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities on the statement of net position.
-97,492 Change in Net Position of Governmental Activities S 104,183
+Capital Asset Additions Depreciation 6,452 (4,639) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Grants 210,858 Proceeds from long-term loan are reported in the statement of revenues, expenditures, and changes in fund balances as other financing sources, but are not reported as revenues in the statement of activities.
+(140,990) Repayments of long-term loan principal are expenditures in the governmental funds, but the repayments reduce liabilities in the statement of net position and do not result in an expense in the statement of activities.
+148,690 Change in Net Position of Governmental Activities (\$499,386)